Trainer-AJ/Intralot-Training/labs/INSTRUCTIONS/set-up.md

 > **Note**: DO `NOT USE` INTRALOT ACCOUNT FOR AZURE PORTAL / AZURE DEVOPS

-### launch your Lab in xtremelabs, launch labs => login to Azure Portal using the lab credentials and continue
+### launch your Lab in xtremelabs [HERE](https://labs.xtremelabs.io/Account/LogOn?returnUrl=%2fMyAccount), launch labs => login to Azure Portal using the lab credentials IN `INCOGNITO WINDOW ` and continue

 1. Open a browser and navigate to Azure portal at `https://portal.azure.com`, then search at the top of the Azure portal screen for **Azure DevOps**.
 In the resulting page, click **Azure DevOps organizations**.